henrystanley/Quark/intro.md

 That's why we put in an `eval` function, and hope you use it too.
 Check this out:

-    :> ":8.0 :cow" eval
+    :> "8.0 :cow" eval
-    :> .
-    8.0 :cow :ok

 Have a string containing Quark code?
 Toss it at `eval` and the interpreter will evaluate it!
-By now most programmers will feel rather uneasy about this whole thing, but stick with me.
+By now most programmers will feel rather uneasy about this whole thing, and I admit that `eval` can be dangerous.
+Remember though, that Quark focuses on flexibility and expressiveness over safety.
-`eval` is fairly safe, and as you can see above, it puts :ok on the stack if everything went well.
+`eval` is somewhat safe though, as you can see above, it puts `:ok` on the stack if everything went well.
 If you give it something like this:

     :> "[ pls no 39jd.a 3o" eval
-    :> .
-    :not-ok

-`eval` will let you know if it can't handle something, instead of crashing the program.
+`eval` will let you know if it can't handle something by pushing `:not-ok`, instead of crashing the program.
 Still, I suppose this might trip it up:

     :> "[rec] :rec def rec" eval